doc-analysis/TableBank/MODEL_ZOO.md

 ## Introduction

 The models trained in our baseline are listed below.
-All models were trained 20epochs under their respective backbones.
+All models were trained 10 epochs under their respective backbones.
 Using the pretrained model provided by [Detectron2](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md).

 ## License